-Marilyn Ezzy Ashcraft was elected Mayor in 2018.
-Previously, she was first elected to the Alameda City Council in 2012, served as Vice Mayor from 2012 to 2014, and was re-elected to the City Council in 2016.
+Marilyn Ezzy Ashcraft was elected Mayor in 2018 after serving on the Alameda City Council since 2012, including as Vice Mayor from 2012 to 2014.

-Prior to her election to the City Council, Marilyn spent 16 years serving the community as Planning Board Member and President, Economic Development Commissioner, and Alameda Hospital Director.
+Before being elected to the City Council, Marilyn served on the Planning Board, Economic Development Commission, and Alameda Hospital Board of Directors.
 In 2000, she co-chaired the successful campaign to build Alameda’s Main Library and renovate our two branch libraries.
-Two years later, she chaired the successful campaign to keep Alameda Hospital open.
-Marilyn has also volunteered in our schools and for Meals on Wheels.
+In 2002, she chaired the successful campaign to keep Alameda Hospital open.
+Marilyn also volunteered in our schools and for Meals on Wheels.